-Grants will only be available to projects which have not yet started and projects that would not have taken place without the grant.
+Grants are only available to projects which have not yet started and projects that would not have taken place without the grant.

 Information on how to apply and the tight timescales are shown on the Salix PSDS webpage for Phase 3.

 The Public Sector Decarbonisation Scheme is part of the Chancellor’s ‘Plan for Jobs 2020’ commitment to support the UK’s economic recovery from Covid-19, supporting up to 30,000 skilled jobs in the low carbon and energy efficiency.

-The scheme will support the government’s Net Zero and Clean Growth goals and is designed to reduce carbon emissions from the public sector by up to 0.1 MtCO2e/year and up to 0.5 MtCO2e over each of Carbon Budget 4 and Carbon Budget 5.
+The scheme supports the government’s Net Zero and Clean Growth goals and is designed to reduce carbon emissions from the public sector by up to 0.1 MtCO2e/year and up to 0.5 MtCO2e over each of Carbon Budget 4 and Carbon Budget 5.
 This would be equivalent to taking nearly 45,000 cars off the road.

 Opportunity for heat pump installers